Ansible2/sqf-language-rework/configuration/grammars/docs/commands/assignTeam.md

 * "GREEN" - (green)
 * "BLUE" - (blue)
 * "YELLOW"  - (yellow)
-`NOTE`: In older version of the game the effect of this command is local <See Icon Reference 32>
+`NOTE`: In older version of the game the effect of this command is local *(Reference Icon "32" at localEffect)*

 ---